Venue: Committee Rooms 1 and 2, City Hall, Beaumont Fee, Lincoln, LN1 1DD

 b.

-Performance Scrutiny Committee was put forward annually for
+programme for the Performance Scrutiny Committee was put forward

-approval by Council; the work programme was then regularly updated
+annually for approval by Council; the work programme was then

-throughout the year in consultation with the Performance Scrutiny
+regularly updated throughout the year in consultation with the

 c.

-accordance with the existing work programme and officers’
+scheduled in accordance with the existing work programme and

-guidance regarding the meetings at which the most up-to-date
+officers’ guidance regarding the meetings at which the most

-information could be reported to the committee; the work programme
+up-to-date information could be reported to the committee; the work

 scrutiny d. requested any relevant comments or changes to the proposed work programme for 2024/25.
 RESOLVED that the work programme 2024/25 be noted.